 - Cancel one or more jobs from a recurring schedule.

-Figure 10.
-The jobs associated with recurring schedule RS-0015 in recurring schedules view.
+Figure 12.
+The details and jobs associated with recurring schedule RS-0015 in recurring schedules view.

 View Recurring Schedules via Job Details View

-Figure 11.
-An example of job details showing the job belongs to a recurring schedule (RS-0000).
+Figure 14.
+An example of job details showing the job belongs to a recurring schedule (RS-0031).